E3SM-Project/datasm/docs/getting_started.md

 ### Publishing Environment

-This environment is for the `warehouse` publishing operation to ESGF (`publish`).
+This environment is for the `e3sm_warehouse` publishing operation to ESGF (`publish`).
 It includes the latest stable releases of `esgf-forge` dependencies.

 - `autocurator=0.1` is only available for Linux and does not support `python>3.8`
 - `autocurator=0.1` requires `libnetcdf >=4.7.4,<4.7.5.0a0`, which is not compatible with `nco>=5`